-The recycling industry as well as the plastic production industries are both heavily regulated.
-The industry is heavily dependent on incentive programs from national and local governments to encourage activities as well as regulations restricting waste dumping and incineration, while, at the same time, subject to restrictions and regulations for industrial corporations.
+The industry in which we operate as well as the products we produce and develop are both heavily regulated and standardized.
+The industry is heavily dependent on incentive programs from national and local governments to encourage activities as well as the products we produce and develop are both heavily regulated and standardized.
+The industry is heavily dependent on incentive programs from national and local governments to encourage activities as well as regulations and standardization.
 The use of our products in certain verticals may be subject to different regulations and standards that may differ from jurisdiction to jurisdiction and may impact our ability to distribute our products.